-Today was my first day of freedom.
+Today was my first day of freedom, job-wise.
 Too bad I spent the whole day dragging hundreds of pounds of books down to my car and over to UPS.
 I dropped about $250 on shipping today, but now my apartment looks amazingly more barren.
 I started to pack more books tonight, but I’m down to one more box, and then I need to buy more.

 It always feels odd to be hanging out on a day when the rest of the world is working.
 It’s like seeing a world you never knew existed.
 When I went to college and I skipped classes or otherwise found a way to screw around for an afternoon, I never felt the same sensation – college towns have their busy times, but so many people are vaguely employed or full-time students.
 I saw the same thing in Elkhart, though.
 I’d work at Monkey Ward’s during the day some summers, and when I went to get some lunch at the hot dog stand in the mall, the concourses would be completely barren, save a few senior citizens.
 During my first trip to UPS, Seattle felt like that – fewer cars on the road, the yuppie contingent was absent, and it just had a strange feeling, like you could tell at a glance that the majority of the city was behind a desk or at a factory.